bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 ##### JavaScript lesson: `IF` statements

-If statements are used when a program needs to do something ONLY if a condition is true.
-If the condition is false, then the action is not done.
+`If` statements are used when a program needs to do something ONLY if a condition is true.
+If the condition is false, then the action is not carried out.
 The basic syntax (layout) for an `if` statement in JavaScript is:

 `if (this is true) {do everything in here}`

-You can optionally extend it and give it something to do IF and ONLY IF the condition is false:
+You can optionally extend it and also give it something to do IF (and only if) the condition is false:

 `if (this is true) {do this} else {if its not, do this}`

 You can put anything inside the parenthesis as long as it can be true or false.
-Everything with a value is considered true in JavaScript, so `43` and `1` is considered "true" by JavaScript. `0` is considered false.
+Everything with a value is considered true in JavaScript, so `43` and `1` are considered "true" by JavaScript. `0` is considered false.

 Often you'll need to compare to values in JavaScript, to see if, for example, one value is greater than, less than, or equal to another.
 In that case you'll need to use [comparison operators](https://www.w3schools.com/js/js_comparisons.asp); some examples are `==` (equal to), `<` (less than), `>` (greater than), and `!=` (not equal to).
 There are also [logical operators](https://www.w3schools.com/js/js_comparisons.asp) which are `&&` (and), `||` (or), and `!` (not).